Zero Trust Access to the Kubernetes API

 5. User’s request is passed to the Global Edge Network, relayed to the Connector inside the org’s private network, and then sent to the Kubernetes API server.

-Banyan’s default approach is to treat K8S like any other TCP service and be agnostic to the underlying K8S authentication method.
-You can retain your current K8S authentication mechanism - be it password, client cert, JWT tokens, etc. We strongly recommend using the Banyan OIDC provider which will allow access to your Kubernetes clusters using native K8S RBAC.
+CSE’s default approach is to treat K8S like any other TCP service and be agnostic to the underlying K8S authentication method.
+You can retain your current K8S authentication mechanism - be it password, client cert, JWT tokens, etc. We strongly recommend using the CSE OIDC provider which will allow access to your Kubernetes clusters using native K8S RBAC.
 Review our K8S OIDC Authentication capability to learn more.

 Steps